Martin1994/OptimeGBA.io/README.md

 ## How it works
 OptimeGBA.io hosts an ASP.NET web server with a GBA simulator ([OptimeGBA](https://github.com/Powerlated/OptimeGBA)) running on it.
 Clients communicates with the simulator with WebSocket.

-Screen frames are transmitted in image format frame by frame.
-Clients render a frame as soon as it arrives.
-There is a simple traffic control mechanism which limits the unacknowledged screen frames per client to be at most 10.
+Video frames are transmitted in encoded video frames.
+There is a simple traffic control mechanism which caps 10 unacknowledged video frames per client.
+Each video frames are flushed from emulator, encoded on server side, sent to each client, and rendered on client side as soon as possible.
+In other words, on client side video frames are not rendered in a fixed rate like a normal video streaming, but dynamically based on when a frame arrives.

-Audio is not supported at this moment.
+Audio frames are transmitted in raw 16 bit integer format with 2 channels.
+Audio buffers are transmitted every 256 samples (The sample rate of GBA is 32768 Hz).

 ## Development